 Restrictions on the payment of dividends and other capital distributions weighs most heavily on CBNA.
 The FRB expects a BHC to act as a "source of strength" to each individual subsidiary bank it holds, providing capital as needed.
 Consistent with this view, bank regulators ensure that a bank does not return capital to the BHC in a manner that would undermine its overall "safety and soundness."
-Therefore, CBNA is subject to specific qualitative and quantitative tests and examinations that may restrict it from paying dividends or otherwise returning capital to the Parent Company.
-For more information on dividend restrictions, please refer to "Business - Regulation and Supervision and Management's Discussion and Analysis of Financial Condition and Results of Operations - Capital and Regulatory Matters" in our 2019 Form 10-K.
+Therefore, CBNA is subject to specific qualitative and quantitative tests and examinations that may restrict it from paying dividends or otherwise returning capital to the

+Parent Company.
+For more information, please refer to "Business - Regulation and Supervision" in our 2019 Form 10-K for an overview of the general controls and restrictions imposed on distributions of capital by CBNA and "Management's Discussion and Analysis of Financial Condition and Results of Operations - Capital and Regulatory Matters" in our Form 10-Q for the period ended March 31, 2020 for details of CBNA's status versus its applicable regulatory minimums.

 In addition, CFG and CBNA are subject to capital adequacy and liquidity standards.
 If CFG or CBNA fail to meet these standards, it could have an adverse effect on our financial condition and operations.
-Please refer to "Risk Factors - Risks Related to Regulations Governing Our Industry" in our 2019 Form 10-K for additional information regarding these risks.
+Please refer to "Risk Factors - Risks Related to Regulations Governing Our Industry" in our 2019 Form 10-K and "Risk Factors" in our Form 10-Q for the period ended March 31, 2020 for additional information regarding these risks.